Feng-Ji-Lab/FedIRT/paper/paper.md

 The server collects a log-likelihood value $l_k$ and all derivatives $\frac{ l_k }{\partial \alpha_j}$ and $\frac{ l_k }{\partial \beta_j }$ from all clients, then observe that $\frac{\partial l}{\partial \alpha_j} = \sum\limits_{k=1}^{K}\frac{ l_k }{ \partial \alpha_j }$ and $\frac{\partial l}{\partial \beta_j} = \sum\limits_{k=1}^{K}\frac{l_k }{\partial \beta_j }$ by FedSGD, the server sums up all log-likelihood values and derivative values.

-Also, we provided an alternative solution, Federated Median, which uses the median of the likelihood values to replace the sum of likelihood values in Fed-MLE [@liu2020systematic].
-It is more robust when there are outliers in input data.
+Also, we provided an alternative solution, Federated Median, which uses the median of the likelihood values to replace the sum of likelihood values in Fed-MLE [@liu2020systematic], with additional robustness to handle outliers in input data.

-With estimates of $\alpha_j$ and $\beta_j$ in 2PL or $\beta_{jh}$ in GPCM, empirical Bayesian estimates of students' ability can be obtained [@bock1981marginal].
+With estimates of $\alpha_j$ and $\beta_j$ in 2PL or $\beta_{jh}$ in GPCM, we can obtain empirical Bayesian estimates of students' ability  [@bock1981marginal].

 # Comparison with existing packages

-We showcase that our package could generate the same result as traditional IRT packages, for example, `mirt` [@chalmers2012mirt].
-Take 2PL as an example, we use a synthesized dataset with 160 students and 10 items. %For traditional packages, the whole dataset is used.
-For our package, the dataset was separated into two parts, which contain 81 and 79 students.
+We demonstrate that our package can generate the same results as traditional IRT packages, such as mirt [@chalmers2012mirt].

 \autoref{acomparison} and \autoref{bcomparison} show the comparison of the discrimination and difficulty parameters between `mirt` and `FedIRT` based on `example_data_2PL` in our package.